Unlock the power of OKRs with StratNavApp.com

 KPIs and Strategy

-Reasons for using OKRs and KPIs in your strategy
+Why use OKRs and KPIs in your strategy?

 The OKR methodology was popularised by Andy Grove at Intel in the 1970s.
-Grove, a co-founder of Intel, adapted it from Peter Drucker's Management by Objectives (MBO) system.
-John Doerr, who worked under Grove at Intel, later introduced OKRs to Google in 1999.
-Since then, numerous successful companies like LinkedIn, Spotify, and Twitter have adopted OKRs to drive performance and growth.
+Grove was a co-founder of Intel.
+He adapted OKRs from Peter Drucker's Management by Objectives (MBO) system.
+John Doerr worked under Grove at Intel.
+He introduced OKRs to Google in 1999.
+Numerous successful companies like LinkedIn, Spotify, and Twitter have adopted OKRs to drive performance and growth since then.

-The origins of KPIs can be traced back to the early 20th century with the advent of scientific management.
-Frederick Winslow Taylor, known as the father of scientific management, introduced time and motion studies in the 1910s.
+KPIs can be traced back to the early 20th century with the advent of scientific management.
+Frederick Winslow Taylor is known as the father of scientific management.
+He introduced time and motion studies in the 1910s.
 These studies aimed to improve industrial efficiency by measuring worker productivity and identifying the most efficient ways to perform tasks.

-The modern concept of KPIs gained significant traction with the introduction of the Balanced Scorecard in the early 1990s.
-Developed by Robert Kaplan and David Norton, the Balanced Scorecard is a strategic management tool that uses KPIs to measure performance across four perspectives:
+The modern concept of KPIs gained momentum with the introduction of the Balanced Scorecard in the early 1990s.
+This was developed by Robert Kaplan and David Norton.
+It is a strategic management tool that uses KPIs to measure performance across four perspectives:

 1. Financial